Environmental racism: Indigenous women's movements in Canada

 There have been many resistance movements in Canada initiated by Indigenous women against environmental racism.
 One that was prominent and had a great impact on the movement was, The Native Women's Association of Canada's (NWAC) Sisters in Spirit Initiative.
-This initiative aims to create reports on the deaths and disappearances of Indigenous women in order to raise awareness and get government and civil society groups to take action.
+This initiative aims to create reports on the deaths and disappearances of Indigenous women to raise awareness and get government and civil society groups to take action.
 Though the Canadian federal government decided to defund the Sisters in Spirit Initiative in 2010, the NWAC continues to support women, Two-Spirit and LGBTQ+ Indigenous peoples in their fight to be heard.
-In other Indigenous resistance movements there is an emphasis on healing from trauma by focusing on spirituality and traditional practices in order to fight against the forces of patriarchy and racism that have caused environmental racism.
+In other Indigenous resistance movements there is an emphasis on healing from trauma by focusing on spirituality and traditional practices to fight against the forces of patriarchy and racism that have caused environmental racism.

 Activists and Indigenous communities have also gone through state official legal routes to voice their concerns such as discussing treaties, anti-human trafficking laws, anti-violence against women laws and UNDRIP.
 These have been deemed insufficient solutions by Indigenous groups and communities because there are some voices that are not heard and because the state does not respect or recognize the sovereignty of Indigenous nations.

 Environmental reparations

-Some scientists and economists have looked into the prospect of Environmental Reparations, or forms of payment made to individuals who are affected by industry presence in some way.
+Some scientists and economists have looked into the prospect of Environmental Reparations, or forms of payment made to individuals who, it is argued, are negatively affected by industry presence in some way.
 Potential groups to be impacted include individuals living in close proximity to industry, victims of natural disasters, and climate refugees who flee hazardous living conditions in their own country.
 Reparations can take many forms, from direct payouts to individuals, to money set aside for waste-site cleanups, to purchasing air monitors for low income residential neighborhoods, to investing in public transportation, which reduces green house gas emissions.
 As Robert Bullard writes,Environmental Reparations represent a bridge to sustainability and equity...
 Reparations are both spiritual and environmental medicine for healing and reconciliation.